-First constructed in the 1970s, this garden contains many unusual herbs as well as many that are well known.
+First constructed in the 1970s, the Herb Garden contains many unusual herbs as well as many that are well known.
 Favorites from grandmother’s day, such as horehound, licorice, lavender, mignonette, and heliotrope, evoke happy memories for many visitors.
 The garden is arranged according to the uses made of the herbs: medicines; teas; wines and liqueurs; cooking, salads, and confections; cosmetics, perfumes, and soaps; potpourris and sachets; insect repellents; and dyes.

 Plantings in the culinary bed include several kinds of basil, tarragon, and thyme as well as marjoram, lemongrass, lovage, allspice, and oregano.